yoshisuga/MAME4iOS/iOS-res/help.md

 More than 8000 games are supported, and the currently supported romsets are 0.250 (December 2022).

-MAME for iOS was originally developed by David Valdeita (Seleuco), and is currently maintained by a dedicated enthusiasts (Yoshi Sugawara and Todd Laney).
+MAME for iOS was originally developed by David Valdeita (Seleuco), and is currently maintained and enhanced by dedicated enthusiasts (Yoshi Sugawara and Todd Laney).

 Since the original version, a large number of features have been added, including: